The little-known rule that lets U.S. citizens stay six months in France without a visa

 • These agreements relate to short stays only and do not provide work rights or exempt nationals from residency procedures if they wish to remain in France long-term

 Most Americans know the rule by heart: ninety days, then out.
-Under the Schengen framework, U.S. visitors may spend up to three months in the Schengen Area without a visa in any given 180-day period.
+Under the Schengen framework, U.S. visitors may spend up to three months in the Schengen Area without a visa in any given six-month period.

 Yet, buried in diplomatic archives lies a rare exception: a bilateral agreement signed between France and the United States in March 1949, still in force today.